bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

   Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`. "%}

-## Getting specific code signing file's data
+## Getting a specific code signing file's data

 You might want to retrieve a specific code signing file's data to have a quick look at it.
 You can easily do so with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `GET` method.